Fkrgl/ChIn_QSAR/README.md

 # missing features:
-if the test file contains compounds for which our pre selected features result in NaN, then this compound is printed to the console and excluded from the prediction
+if the test file contains compounds for which our pre-selected features result in NaN, then this compound is printed to the console and excluded from the prediction